 Bookkeeping is easier than ever—whether you go the DIY route or hire a professional.

-Cloud-based accounting software:
+a) Cloud-based accounting software:

 You used to need a fancy filing system to keep your books.
 Nowadays, you need a tremendous cloud-based accounting program.
 It’s insanely easy (and incredibly secure) to organize everything digitally.
 Not to mention, there are many affordable options—compare industry leaders or check out small business alternatives.